demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 ### Using National Cloud

 - To see which integrations support natively National Clouds,See the [table below.](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#supported-authentication-flows-for-microsoft-integrations)
+  - For Microsoft Azure integrations select the appropriate cloud using the *Azure Cloud* parameter.
+  - For Microsoft Defender select the appropriate cloud using the *Endpoint Type* parameter.
+  - For using self-deployment option please select the *Custom* option and follow the instructions below.

 - Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed authorization flow.
 For more information about Microsoft National Clouds, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/graph/deployments).
  In order to use a national cloud, change the *URL* parameter to the corresponding address of the national cloud you are using.
-For example, see [O365 Outlook Mail (Using Graph API) - National Clouds](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-mail#using-national-cloud), for the supported cloud endpoints in this integration.

 ### Device Code Flow
 Some of the Cortex XSOAR-Microsoft integrations use the [device code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).